 - Ground beef

 - More cheese!

 Some of our favorite garnishes to add after baking are:

 - Fresh chopped herbs (especially parsley, dill and thyme)

 - An extra drizzle of ranch dressing

-- Refrigerator: store any leftover Cheesy Bacon Ranch Potatoes in an airtight container in the fridge for up to 4 days.
+- Refrigerator: store any leftover ranch bacon potatoes in an airtight container in the fridge for up to 4 days.

 - Freezer: if you have a lot of leftovers, you can transfer them to an airtight container and store them frozen for up to 2 months.
 Thaw in the fridge overnight before reheating the next day.

 - How to Reheat: transfer potatoes to an oven-safe baking dish and cover with foil.
 Warm in a preheated 350-degree oven for about 10-15 minutes, or until warmed through.
 For a smaller portion, you can also reheat in the microwave on high for about 2 minutes.